cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 The ICS-27 version 2 comes to address the needs of the community and adheres to the requirements defined [here](https://github.com/cosmos/ibc-go/blob/48f69848bb84d9bc396c750eb656f961c7d773ad/docs/requirements/ics27-multiplexed-requirements.md).

+The main differences between the two versions of the ics27 can be outlined as follow:

+- In the ics27-v2, the controller and host account registration process does not rely on channel handshakes.
+The new protocol version requires only a single unordered channel to manage all communications between the distinct chains.
+- For multi message execution, the order and atomiticy of message execution is guaranteed if messages are place in the same ica IBC Tx.
+- The controller can setup `n` accounts on the host chain, managed by the same `icaOwnerAddress`, within a single IBC Tx. `n` should be constrained to an upper bound.
+- The controller chain can request the execution of `n` msgs destinated to `m`, with `m <= n`, distinct host accounts within a single IBC Tx.

 ### Definitions

 - `Host Chain`: The chain where the interchain account is registered.
 The host chain listens for IBC packets from a controller chain which contain instructions (e.g. cosmos SDK messages) that the interchain account will execute.